karimmerhom/Nawy-hiring-task/README.md

 ## Getting Started

+To run the application locally without using Docker, Make sure docker eniroment varibale is set to FALSE in frontend.

 To run the application locally using Docker, ensure that Docker and Docker Compose are installed on your machine.
 You can download them from [Docker's official website](https://www.docker.com/get-started).

 Once you have Docker set up, you can run the application with the following command: